PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - Users can enter the `Call Amount` & `Cash Distribution` for each Investor.
  - It is an amount and mandatory only when the `Create Task` button is ON.
 - System calculates the `Net` value for each investor. `Net` is difference of Call and Distribution.
-    - If Net is call, the system will create a Capital call task for the Investor.
+    - If Net is call, the system will create a `Capital call` task for the Investor.
 (Call amount is higher than Distribution amount)
-    - If Net is Distribution, the system will create a Distribution task for the Investor.
+    - If Net is Distribution, the system will create a `Cash Distribution` task for the Investor.
 (Distribution amount is higher than Call amount)
 - System won't create a task when the calculation of `Net` is $0.